Boukebya/GE-Watch/README.md

 - Manage AM/PM and 24 hours format management
 - Delete button for a clock
 - Button to add a clock with GMT time management
-- Synchronize clock (Can't use NTP) isn't very efficient for the moment
+- Synchronize clock using shared time service

 ## Class diagram